-- 6 A. The OEO shall certify a company or other business entity as a Small 7 Business Enterprise (SBE) or a Micro Business Enterprise BE or(MBE) upon its submission of a completed District required 8 9 certification form, supporting documentation, and a signed affidavit 10 stating that it meets all of the following criteria: 11 1.
-Is an independently owned and operated business that is not 12 dominant in its field of operation and is performing a 13 commercially useful function.
-14 15 2.
-The business must have an actual place of business in 16 Miami-Dade County for at least one (1) year preceding the application and be registered as a vendor with the District.
-17 18 3.
-The business has been established for at least one (1) year or 19 the principals of the business have at least three (3) years of 20 relevant experience prior to forming or joining the business.
-21 4.
-The business has a local business tax receipt and all required 22 professional licenses, contractor qualifier licenses, and/or 23 Certificate of Compentency.
-24 5.
-The owner of the business must have the required 25 professional license(s) and contractor qualification license.
-6. 26 The Board may honor a valid Small Business Enterprise 27 Certification and/or Micro Business Enterprise Certification 28 granted by another agency if the agency's requirements are consistent with the District's SBE/MBE certification criteria.
-The Superintendent shall develop procedures to implement this policy.
-Adequate the least and apply 32 Additionally, the requirements for SBE/MBE Program eligibility 33 based on industry are: 34 - 1.
-Micro Business Enterprise - Professional Services A/E: The annual gross revenue averaged over the previous three (3) years shall not exceed \$500,000.
+5 The OEO shall certify a company or other business entity as a Small б Α. Business Enterprise (SBE) or a Micro Business Enterprise BE or 7 MBE) upon its submission of a completed District required 8 certification form, supporting documentation, and a signed affidavit 9 stating that it meets all of the following criteria: 10 Is an independently owned and operated business that is not 11 dominant in its field of operation and is performing a 12 commercially useful function.
+13 14 The business must have an actual place of business in 2.
+15 Miami-Dade County for at least one (1) year preceding the 16 application and be registered as a vendor with the District.
+17 The business has been established for at least one (1) year or 18 3. the principals of the business have at least three (3) years of 19 relevant experience prior to forming or joining the business.
+20 The business has a local business tax receipt and all required 4.
+21 professional licenses, contractor qualifier licenses, and/or 22 Certificate of Compentency.
+23 The owner of the business must have the required 5.
+24 professional license(s) and contractor qualification license.
+25 The Board may honor a valid Small Business Enterprise 6.
+26 Certification and/or Micro Business Enterprise Certification 27 granted by another agency if the agency's requirements are consistent with the District's SBE/MBE certification criteria.
+The Superintendent shall develop procedures to implement 30 this policy.
+Additionally, the requirements for SBE/MBE Program eligibility B. 32 based on industry are: 33 Micro Business Enterprise 34 Professional Services A/E: The annual gross revenue 35 exceed \$500,000.